rafaelcabral223/rafaelcabral223/README.md

 **I'm 18yo and I'm from Rio de Janeiro, Brazil**

-- 📕 I'm good at HTML, CSS (Sass, Bootstrap and Bulma), JavaScript (jQuery and TypeScript) and Python.
+- 📕 I'm good at HTML, CSS, JavaScript, Python, Tailwind, jQuery and TypeScript.
 - 😄 Pronouns: ele/dele he/him
 - 📚 <a href="https://cursos.alura.com.br/vitrinedev/rafaelcpribeiro">Here you can find some certificates I have and some of my projects</a>